www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

         * [x] Consider ["Create performance analyser"](../performance-engineering/2023-06-06-create-performance-analyser.md).
         * [x] Draft performance logger of database.
         * [ ] Draft performance logger of lookups.
-        * [ ] Draft performance logger of solutions regarding the allocation and removal counter without weighting the values of every allocation
+        * [o] Draft performance logger of solutions regarding the allocation and removal counter without weighting the values of every allocation.
+          -> It is enough to observe the modification counter of the solution database.
-        * [ ] Visualize logging.
+        * [x] Visualize logging.
-            * [ ] Histogram of Sum
+            * [x] Histogram of Sum
             * [x] Histogram for Each Object
         * [ ] Speed up allocation database by using single database with line updates.
             * [ ] Create a test, that measures the number of value changes of a database versus an allocation database with the same content.